nixCats

 Lazy.nvim works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.

 You call that instead.
-It takes 2 extra arguments, and then the 2 standard lazy.setup arguments.
+It takes 1 extra argument, and then the 2 standard lazy.setup arguments.

-The second is the path to lazy.nvim downloaded from nix
+The first argument is the path to lazy.nvim

 Then in your specs, simply fix any names that were different from nix